 Meetings and Retreats

-Although the trail is fully paved, trail users enjoy riding "fat tire" bikes on this multi-use trail.
+Although the trail is fully paved, trail users enjoy riding fat tire bikes on this multi-use trail.

 Bring your lunch and enjoy a meal outdoors.
-Picnic areas are located at the Milton Trailhead, Visitors Center and at scenic points along the trail.
+Picnic areas are located at the Milton Trailhead, visitors center and at scenic points along the trail.

-Bring your friends and family for an excursion along the old rail lines through the City of Milton and into the countryside.
+Bring your friends and family for an excursion along the old rail lines through the city of Milton and into the countryside.
 The paved, mostly level surface offers an ideal venue for walkers and runners of all fitness levels.

-The City of Milton established a "Heritage Plaza" as a visitor destination beside the Milton Trailhead.
-The Plaza features the six flags that have at one time flown over this part of Florida and a plaque with an account of the trail corridor's railroad history.
+The city of Milton established a "Heritage Plaza" as a visitor destination beside the Milton Trailhead.
+The plaza features the six flags that have at one time flown over this part of Florida and a plaque with an account of the trail corridor's railroad history.

-Parking is available at the South Trailhead, 6655 Old Hwy 90, Milton, FL 32571; the Milton Trailhead, 6715 Elva Street, Milton, FL 32571; the Visitor Center, 5533 Alabama Street, Milton, FL 32571 and the Equestrian Trailhead at Munson Hwy offers horse trailer parking.
+Parking is available at the South Trailhead, 6655 Old Highway 90, Milton, FL 32571; the Milton Trailhead, 6715 Elva St., Milton, FL 32571; and the visitor center, 5533 Alabama St., Milton, FL 32571.
+The Equestrian Trailhead at Munson Highway offers horse trailer parking.

 Horse Equestrian Trail

-Bring your horse for a leisurely stroll through the City of Milton and into the countryside.
-The Equestrian Trailhead on Munson Highway (CR191) provides parking for horse trailers and oversized vehicles, covered picnic benches and potable water, as well as water for horses.
+Bring your horse for a leisurely ride through the city of Milton and into the countryside.
+The Equestrian Trailhead on Munson Highway (County Road 191) provides parking for horse trailers and over-sized vehicles, plus covered picnic benches and potable water, as well as water for horses.

-Well behaved dogs are allowed on the trail with a maximum six-foot, hand-held leash.
+Well-behaved dogs are allowed on the trail with a maximum six-foot, handheld leash.
 Owners are requested to walk their dogs near the edge of the trail, for the safety of all trail users.

 Picnic tables are located at the Milton and Munson Highway (Equestrian) trailheads.
-There are 12 uncovered picnic tables and two barbeque grills in the park area beside the Visitor Center.
+There are 12 uncovered picnic tables and two barbecue grills in the park area beside the Visitor Center.
 No reservations are required.

-Restrooms are available at the Southern and Milton trailheads and the Visitor Center.
-Waterless restroom facilities are located at the six and eight-mile points of the trail.
+Restrooms are available at the Southern and Milton trailheads and the visitor center.
+Waterless restroom facilities are located at the six- and eight-mile points of the trail.

-Hours may vary, however a Ranger is on duty daily from 7 a.m. to 4:30 p.m., CST.
-Please contact the Ranger at (850) 607-5363 to inquire about reserving the meeting room.
+Hours may vary, however a ranger is on duty daily from 7 a.m. to 4:30 p.m.
+Central time.